 This is my favourite place for coffee in Raffles Place.
-Their coffee has a rich aroma, tastes moderately bitter, and the barristas really know how to make a café latte that is extra smooth.
+Their coffee has a rich aroma, tastes moderately bitter, and the baristas really know how to make a café latte that is extra smooth.
 Every cup of coffee served at Providore has a luxuriant crema and the milk is never over-frothed.
-Just make sure that you order your beverage to-go as the café is very noisy inside and therefore is a terrible place to hold a conversation.
+Just make sure that you order your beverage to-go as the café is noisy inside and a terrible place to hold a conversation.
 My go-to drink here is a large flat white.

 7 Raffles Place, Singapore 048625